Spicadox/TwitCastingDownloader/README.md

   -n, --name        Name of the csv file.
 If not specified a default name will be used.
-  -o, --output      The user's chosen absolute save path for the download video and/or csv file -s, --scrape      Only scrape inputted url and saved as the result in csv file(don't download) -f. --file		    Location of the text file that contains a list of the secret words -p, --passcode    The secret word(passcode) to access the locked video -a, --archive     Location of the archive text file that contains a list of urls pertaining to downloaded videos
+  -o, --output      The user's chosen absolute save path for the download video and/or csv file -s, --scrape      Only scrape inputted url and saved as the result in csv file(don't download) -f. --file		    Location of the text file that contains a list of the secret words.
+Can not be called along side --passcode -p, --passcode    The secret word(passcode) to access the locked video.
+Can not be called along side --file -a, --archive     Location of the archive text file that contains a list of urls pertaining to downloaded videos
  ```
  Examples: